mjklotz/assignment1ISQA3420/Usecase2.md

 Main success Scenario: System finds vunerability and license information and stores it in the data store.
                        Developer is able to view all or select software package, vunerability and license information.

-Failed end conditions: Manager receives no information
+Failed end conditions: Manager receives no information,
                        Manager receives incorrect information

 Trigger: Developer loads Software package onto the Backend license process.